boutproject/BOUT-dev/manual/sphinx/user_docs/notes.rst

 computationally rather expensive ones, while ``--enable-checks=0`` disables most checks.

-To get most checking, both from BOUT and from the compiler ``--enable-debug`` can be used.
-That enables checks of level 3, as well as debug flugs, e.g. ``-g`` for gcc.
+To get most checking, both from BOUT++ and from the compiler ``--enable-debug`` can be used.
+That enables checks of level 3, as well as debug flags, e.g. ``-g`` for gcc.

 For (sometimes) more useful error messages, there is the ``--enable-track`` option.
 This keeps track of the names of variables and includes these in error messages.

-To enable opimization, configure with ``--enable-optimize=3``.
+To enable optimization, configure with ``--enable-optimize=3``.
+This will try to set appropriate flags, but may not set the best ones.
+This should work well for gcc.
+Similar to checks, different levels can be specified, where 3 is high, and 0 means disabling all optimization. ``--enable-optimize=fast`` will set the ``-Ofast`` flag for gcc which enables optimization that are not standard conform, so proceed at own risk.

 Compile options
 ---------------

 It is possible to change flags for BOUT++ after running configure, by editing the make.config file.
-Note that this is not recommanded, as e.g. pvode will not be build with theses flags.
+Note that this is not recommended, as e.g. pvode will not be build with these flags.

 Adaptive grids
 --------------